FHA Inspection Requirements and Appraisal Guidelines

 This content may include information about products, features, and/or services that SoFi does not provide and is intended to be educational in nature.

-There are many steps to the homebuying process.
+There are many steps to the home-buying process.
 If you’re taking out an FHA loan (a loan backed by the Federal Housing Authority) to buy a property, you’ll most likely need to get an appraisal to verify the value and condition of the home.
-Let’s take a closer look at how FHA appraisals work, what to expect, and how to prepare as a homebuyer.
+Let’s take a closer look at how FHA appraisals work, what to expect from FHA loan inspection requirements, and how to prepare, particularly if you’re a first-time homebuyer and have never been through the process before.

 Differences Between FHA and Conventional Appraisal

-Whether a borrower is seeking an FHA loan or a conventional loan, an appraisal estimates the fair market value of a home based on the property condition and nearby home values.
+Whether a borrower is seeking an FHA loan or a conventional loan, a home appraisal estimates the fair market value of a home based on the property condition and nearby home values.
 But FHA loans must meet the minimum standards set by the U.S. Department of Housing and Urban Development (HUD).
-This means that FHA appraisals also consider the health and safety of the property, while conventional appraisals focus on the property’s value and condition.
+This means that FHA appraisal requirements also consider the health and safety of the property, while conventional appraisals focus on the property’s value and condition.
+So in a sense, while the process is technically an appraisal, there are FHA loan inspection requirements that must be met.
 FHA lenders may require that any health and safety hazards be addressed before approving the mortgage.

 FHA appraisers follow HUD guidelines for minimum property standards.
 During the appraisal, they analyze and report a property’s physical and economic characteristics to provide an opinion of its value.
 HUD requires FHA appraisers to have state certification and meet the minimum certification criteria issued by the Appraiser Qualification Board.